Ferrum

 Periodic Trends

-Ionization energy is the energy required to remove an electron.
-It generally increases across a period and decreases down a group.
+Energy required to remove an electron.
+Generally increases across a period and decreases down a group.

 Electronegativity